 You create alerts by doing the following:

 - Create notification destinations: Notification destinations determine how to send the alert and to whom.
-Lightstep has built-in support for Slack and PagerDuty.
+Lightstep has built-in support for Slack, PagerDuty, and BigPanda.
 You can also create destinations using webhooks to integrate with other alerting services.
 OpsGenie offers a plugin for Lightstep.

 - Create thresholds: Thresholds provide the parameters for triggering an alert.